google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/automating-image-optimization/index.md

 #### Color profiles and web browsers {: #color-profiles }

-Earlier versions of Chrome did not have great support for color management, but this is improvng in 2017 with [Color Correct Rendering](https://groups.google.com/a/chromium.org/forum/#!topic/blink-dev/ptuKdRQwPAo).
+Earlier versions of Chrome did not have great support for color management, but this is improving in 2017 with [Color Correct Rendering](https://groups.google.com/a/chromium.org/forum/#!topic/blink-dev/ptuKdRQwPAo).
 Displays that are not sRGB (newer Macbook Pros) will convert colors from sRGB to the display profile.
 This will mean colors should look more similar across